 Difference #6 – Website

-- Published authors have a website usually www.TheirName.com.
+Published authors typically have a website that is usually www.TheirName.com.

 Difference #7 – Marketing

-- Published authors see marketing as part of their mission to help & inspire others.
+Published authors see marketing as part of their mission to entertain, help, and inspire others.